Catholic Prayer To Jesus

 To pray the Our Father effectively, it is important to practice regularly.
 There are several ways to do this: You can read it aloud or say it silently to yourself before bedtime each night, during your morning routine, or anytime throughout the day when you feel inclined to pray.
 You can also make an altar out of everyday objects—such as pictures on your refrigerator or votive candles on your windowsill—and use it as an opportunity to pray privately and spontaneously throughout the day.
 Whatever method works best for you, just make sure to include this important prayer in

-READ: Catholic Prayer For Grieving Family
+READ: Catholic Prayer For My Son

 How to Pray the Hail Mary